rsnemmen/Fermi-LAT-tutorial/prepare.md

 Using this notation, you can easily inspect all the data for your source, making use of the power of `numpy` arrays.

-## Exercise 1
+## Exercise 1: Printing out some variables

-Write code that prints out the energies, RA, DEC and time stamps of all events detected by LAT for your source in the following format:
+Write code that prints out the energies, RA, DEC and time stamps of all events detected by LAT for your source in the following format (or similar):

 ```
             ENERGY             RA            DEC                    TIME